zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/terminology.md

 - E.g. local cable or telephone companies, corporate ISPs, university ISPs.
 Some ISPs can provide WiFi access in airports, hotels, coffee shops, and other public places, and cellular data ISPs, providing mobile access to our smartphones and other public places.
 - Each ISP is in itself a network of packet switched and communication links.
 ### Internet standards
+## J
+### Java
+- Java is both a compiled and an interpreted language.
+Java source code is turned into simple binary instructions, much like ordinary microprocessor machine code.
+  - See virtual machine
+- The fundamental unit of Java code is the *class*
+### Java interperter
+### Java native methods
+- In addition to the platform-specific runtime system, Java has a number of fundamental classes that contain architecture-depenedent methods.
+These *native methods* serve as the gateway between the Java virtual machine and the real world.
+They are implemented in a natively compiled language on the host platform and provide low-level access to resources such as the network, the windowing system, and the host filesystem.
+### Java runtime
+### Java virtual machine
+- (java)Whereas ```C``` or ```C++``` source is reduced to native instructions for a particular model of processor, Java source is compiled into a universal format---instructions for a *virtual machine*

 ## M
 ### Methods
 - (Vue.js) Methods in Vue.js are bound to the Vue instance, they are incredibly useful for  functions you would like to access in directives